Lonami/grammers/lib/grammers-client/examples/README.md

 iterators which keep their own handle).
 It requires some boilerplate to setup, but it's a very powerful approach.

+## [downloader.rs]

+Downloads all media from a chat, including files located in datacenters different than your own.
+After logging in, the example iterates all messages of the supplied chat name, printing in the console the ID and the text for each one; videos, images, stickers and contacts are saved in the `target` folder.

 [ping.rs]: ping.rs
 [echo.rs]: echo.rs
 [dialogs.rs]: dialogs.rs
+[downloader.rs]: downloader.rs